baharin/FlakiFailure/README.md

-# Automated Test Oracles for Flaky Cyber-Physical System Simulators: Approach and Evaluation
+# Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation

-In this article, we propose assertion-based test oracles for CPS, defined as sets of logical and arithmetic predicates over the inputs of the system under test (SUT).
-Given a test input, an assertion-based test oracle determines – without requiring system execution – whether the test passes, fails, or if the oracle is inconclusive in predicting a verdict.
-When the oracle is inconclusive, system execution becomes necessary.
-We propose two methods for generating assertion-based test oracles: one using genetic programming (GP) and the other using interpretable ML techniques, specifically decision trees (DT) and decision rules (DR).
-Below we briefly describe each step of GenTC, our framework for deriving assertion-based test oracles for CPS:
+In this article, We propose a data-driven approach to constructing test validators – sets of assertions, i.e., arithmetic and logical predicates over system inputs, that explain the pass or fail outcomes observed in simulation-based testing.
+Assertions with high predictive confidence of pass or fail verdicts are likely to delineate input regions corresponding to nominal or low-risk conditions, violations of ODD boundaries, or unmet preconditions.
+We propose two methods for generating assertion-based test validators: one using genetic programming (GP) and the other using interpretable ML techniques, specifically decision trees (DT) and decision rules (DR).
+Below we briefly describe each step of GenTC, our framework for deriving assertion-based test validators for CPS:

 <p align="center">
   <img src="https://github.com/baharin/FlakiFailure/blob/main/overview.JPG" width="700" height="200" class="centerImage" />